 Each Career Guide highlights curriculum requirements, as well as skills and abilities that may be developed and applied through each course of study.
 To complement the academic information, a range of interesting occupational opportunities are listed as a starting point for considering how academic experiences may translate to professional work settings.
 The Career Guide series represents a collaborative effort between The Career Center and numerous academic units.

 The department expects that students will have attended one of these meetings before they officially declare sociology as their major.
-A department advisor is available to students for one-on-one appointments to discuss the choice of sociology as a major, assist in course selection, and advise on co-curricular opportunities and career preparation.
-Students can schedule a major advising appointment by calling the department at (734) 764-6324 or using the online appointment scheduler at www.lsa.umich.edu/soc.
+A concentration advisor is available to students for one-on-one appointments to discuss the choice of sociology as a concentration, assist in course selection, and advise on co-curricular opportunities and career preparation.
+Students can schedule a concentration advising appointment by calling the department at (734) 764-6324 or using the online appointment scheduler at www.lsa.umich.edu/soc.
 Students can also email email@example.com with questions.

 - Academics & Requirements

 - International Internship Program